Homer "Ray" Gordon II, 70, of Hartsburg, passed away Saturday, Feb. 19, 2022, at Harry S. Truman Memorial Veterans' Hospital in Columbia.

 Survivors include three siblings, William H. Gordon, Rothville; Mary Katharine Gordon Achor, Lee's Summit; Frank Lyle Gordon, Columbia; and 12 nieces and nephews, Janolyn Keller, Quilcene, Washington; Jayna Buck (Chris), Kirksville; Jill Gillian (Matt), Hohenwald, TN; James Keller, Port Orchard, Washington; Rob Gordon (Linda), Boonville; Rick Gordon (Karen), Norwood; Dan Gordon (Pam), Liberty; Susan Reardon (Mark), Overland Park, KS; Kathy Achor, Lee's Summit; Mandy Knight (David), Chesterfield; Christie Manie and Carrie Gordon, Columbia; his first and last love, Gail (Clark) Pautz, Fulton; 22 great-nieces and nephews; as well as several other relatives.

 Ray was preceded in death by his parents; one sister, Allene Keller; sisters in law, Edith Gordon and Francee Gordon; and one great-nephew, Daniel Reardon.

 Memorials, in lieu of flowers, may be sent to the Central Missouri Honor Flight or the University of Missouri Concert Series in memory of H. Ray Gordon II, may be left at or mailed to Wright Funeral Home, P.O.
 Box 496, Brookfield, MO 64628.

-To send sympathy gifts to the family or plant a tree in memory of Homer Ray Gordon II, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Homer Ray Gordon II, please visit our floral store.

 Central Missouri Honor Flight